Is A Formal Diagnosis Of Autism Later In Life Worth It?

 each day without

-I feel redeemed to know why, despite always having done my best to engage with others, I struggle to reply
+I feel redeemed to know why I struggle to reply to people in a timely and ordered way, despite always doing my best to engage with others.

 My autism diagnosis opened my eyes as to why written communication